Dhruv2mars/noteit/README.md

 1.  **Git**: Ensure Git is installed on your system.
 2.  **Node.js**: Install Node.js (version 20.x or later recommended).
 You can download it from [nodejs.org](https://nodejs.org/).
-3.  **Bun**: This project uses Bun as the JavaScript runtime and package manager.
+3.  **Bun**: This project uses Bun as the JavaScript runtime and package manager. **Bun is required** to ensure consistent dependency management and to run the project's scripts.
 Install Bun by following the instructions at [bun.sh](https://bun.sh/).
 4.  **Platform-Specific Build Tools**:
     *   **Windows**: No special tools are generally needed for NSIS builds if Node.js is set up correctly.
+However, if you encounter errors related to compiling native modules during dependency installation or the build, you might need to install Visual Studio Build Tools (available from the Visual Studio website, ensure C++ build tools are selected during installation).
     *   **macOS**: Xcode Command Line Tools are required.
 If you don't have them, run `xcode-select --install` in your terminal.
     *   **Linux**: Depending on your distribution and the target format (e.g., AppImage, deb, rpm), you might need certain libraries like `fakeroot`, `dpkg`, `rpmbuild`. `electron-builder` usually provides good guidance if dependencies are missing during the build.